 Imposter Syndrome can manifest itself in so many different ways.
 For me, I didn’t think I had any huge issues.
 But there were two things I struggled with:

 The second thing: When friends ask me about my relationship, I brush over it.
-Because the reality is if I tell them how awesome things are going out-loud, I then become convinced something will soon go wrong; since my marriage ended abruptly nearly three years ago, I often joke that I am a repellent of inter-relationship security and stability.
+Because the reality is if I tell them how awesome things are going out-loud, I then become convinced something will soon go wrong; since my marriage ended abruptly four years ago, I often joke that I am a repellent of inter-relationship security and stability.

 Why Women Feel It Most

 When the Imposter phenomenon was first discovered, psychologists thought it was only present in women.
-I’m not even a little surprised by this — Women face a unique degree of pressure to do all the things, to be everything, – a career-woman, a doting partner, the perfect mother, a homemaker… a supportive friend.
+I’m not even a little surprised by this.
+Women face a unique degree of pressure to do all the things, to be everything, – a career-woman, a doting partner, the perfect mother, a homemaker… a supportive friend.
 Our self-worth can easily get all wrapped up in what we’ve achieved, or what we claim as our titles.
 I wanted to find out where it manifested.

 Where to Start?